-The historical perspective of the yearly mean SSTA in 2012 was next investigated.
-Fig. 3.4 shows the average SSTAs in the (a) tropical Pacific, (b) tropical Indian Ocean, (c) tropical Atlantic, (d) North Pacific, (e) North Atlantic, and (f) global ocean from OISST, ERSST and HadISST.
-The SSTA time series of OISST are largely consistent with those of ERSST in the common period 1982–2012.
-However, ERSST is generally warmer than OISST, and the difference can reach 0.1°C in some cases.
-HadISST also agrees well with OISST and ERSST except it is generally cooler in the tropical Indian Ocean and the differences can reach 0.2°C.
+Examining the 2012 mean SSTA,,Fig. 3.4 shows the average SSTAs in the (a) tropical Pacific, (b) tropical Indian Ocean, (c) tropical Atlantic, (d) North Pacific, (e) North Atlantic, and (f) global ocean from OISST, ERSST, and HadISST.
+The OISST time series are largely consistent with ERSST during the common period1982–2012.
+However, ERSST is generally warmer than OISST, with up to 0.1°C difference.
+HadISST agrees well with OISST and ERSST, except it is generally cooler in the tropical Indian Ocean and differences can reach 0.2°C.